lacanoid/datalink/docs/functions.md

 This is typically used in UPDATE statements.

+    mydb=# update l set link = datalink.write_text(link,'New content');
+    NOTICE:  DATALINK UNLINK:/var/www/datalink/hello.txt
+    NOTICE:  DATALINK LINK:/var/www/datalink/hello.txt
+    UPDATE 1

 When parameter `persistent` is nonzero, then created file will be permanent, otherwise it will be temporary and deleted and the end of the transaction.

 Returns new datalink, which can be used for update of a datalink column.

+#### write( file_path , content bytea [ , persistent int ] ) → text
+Write local file contents as binary.
+File must not exist.
+This is to prevent overwriting existing files.

+Returns given file path.
+This can be passed as argument to DLVALUE() for use in INSERT statement.

+When parameter `persistent` is nonzero, then created file will be permanent, otherwise it will be temporary and deleted and the end of the transaction.

+User must have CREATE privilege on the directory.

 Compatibility functions
 -----------------------